ranveer5289/sfcc_cli_debugger/README.md

 ## .start
 Use this command to connect/attach the debugger to your sandbox.
-This should be first command you should run before starting the debugging session
+This should be first command you run before starting the debugging session

 ```js
 sfcc-cli-debug > .start